pdavenport/TypescriptCrashCourse/Course Files/readme.md

 written.
 You will code in a .ts (TypeScript) file, compile the .ts file into a .js file and then run your .js file.

-### install TypeScript with:
+### Install TypeScript with:

 > npm install -g TypeScript
 > npm install -g ts-node

-to execute code type `tsc` and then your file name into the terminal
+To execute code type `tsc` and then your file name into the terminal

 > tsc index.ts

-this compiles the code into a file called `index.js` which you can run by typing:
+This compiles the code into a file called `index.js` which you can run by typing:

 > node index.js